What is SMT Nitrogen reflow soldering?Nov 15, 2018 8:00:00 PM

-With the increase of assembly density and the appearance of fine spacing assembly technology, nitrogen filled reflow welding processes and equipment were created to increase the quality and yield of reflow welding.
-These improvements are the main drivers for many of the technologies that we're discussing in our SMT series.
+With the increase of assembly density and the appearance of fine spacing assembly technology, Nitrogen filled reflow welding processes and equipment were created to increase the quality and yield of reflow welding.
+These improvements are the main drivers for many of the technologies that we have been discussing in our SMT series.

 Using a nitrogen reflow technique has the following advantages:

-(2) improve the wetting power of welding and speed up the wetting speed
+(2) Improves the wetting power of welding and speed up the wetting speed

-(3) reduce the generation of solder balls, bridging and obtain better welding quality
+(3) Reduces the generation of solder balls, bridging and obtain better welding quality

 Most of the furnaces used at present are the forced hot air circulation type.
 To obtain better welding quality, it is particularly important to use solder paste with less active flux to improve solder joint performance and reduce discoloration.
 Since different welding products require different nitrogen levels, it's important to choose the right flux to match the process, heat and component tolerances.
 Today's solder manufacturers are working to develop products with a higher oxygen content that can be well welded without washing the solder paste.
 This has the benefit of reducing nitrogen consumption during this process.

 Trying to manage your SMT production?
 NexPCB might be able to help.

 Just click the button below to tell us your project needs and our team would be glad to assist you!

 To learn more about SMT Reflow technologies, soldering, red glue and more, check out the links below: